--, III, Plato's and Aristotle's con-

-ceptions of the polis embracing all human societal relationships, regulating even human procreation; in ARISTOTLE even common meals for all citizens; PLATO denied to the governors any private household and property, 205, 206; ARISTOTLE knew of no limits to the competence of the legilator, nor did Plato, 209; in Thomas Aquinas the Church has to judge of any excess of legal power on the part of the State, thereby exceeding the ecclesiastical competence, 221, 311; the general juridical concept of competence includes a mutual balance and delimitation in juridical harmony of conflicting interests and excludes any excess of legal power, 283; excess of legal power on the part of a despotic government undermines the fundamentals of authority itself, 442; Rousseau's "general will" did not imply any material legal criterion of the competence of the legislator, 443; Pope Boniface VIII's Bull "Unam Sanctam" and the excess of legal power on the part of the Church, 511, 512; Luther invoked the secular government to organize the secular government the secular government to organize the se ize the temporal church, and thus occasioned excess of legal power on the part of the State, 514; compare the episcopal, the territorial and the collegial systems of Church government, 515-518; a civil judge will avoid any excess of legal power in civil law-suits when a juridical decision of an internal nature taken by a competent organ in a community has to be considered; he then employs a formal concept of unlawfulness, 682, 683; a material excess of legal power on the part of the State cannot violate the internal sphere-sovereignty of an organized community so long as the latter puts up a united resistance in defence of its original sphere of competence, 685.
+testas", 411. --, III, PLATO's and ANISTOTLE's conceptions of the polis embracing all human societal relationships, regulating even human procreation; in ARISTOTLE even common meals for all citizens; PLATO denied to the governors any pri-vate household and property, 205, 206; ARISTOTLE knew of no limits to the competence of the legilator, nor did PLATO, 209; in THOMAS AQUINAS the Church has to judge of any excess of legal power on the part of the State, thereby exceeding the ecclesiastical competence, 221, 311; the general juridical concept of competence includes a mutual balance and delimitation in juridical harmony of conflicting interests and excludes any excess of legal power, 283; excess of legal power on the part of a despotic government undermines the fundamentals of authority itself, 442; ROUSSEAU'S "general will" did not imply any material legal criterion of the competence of the legislator, 443; Pope BONIFACE VIII's Bull "Unam Sanctam" and the excess of legal power on the part of the Church, 511, 512; LUTHER invoked the secular government to organize the temporal church, and thus occasioned excess of legal power on the part of the State, 514; compare the episcopal, the territorial and the collegial systems of Church government, 515-518; a civil judge will avoid any excess of legal power in civil law-suits when a juridical decision of an internal nature taken by a competent organ in a community has to be considered; he then employs a formal concept of unlawfulness, 682, 683; a material excess of legal power on the part of the State cannot violate the internal sphere-sovereignty of an organized community so long as the latter puts up a united resistance in defence of its original sphere of competence, 685.